 - Mexico is believed to be the birthplace of the taco.
 A hypothesis about the taco comes from the fact that the first type of taco was “taco de minero,â€ which translates to mean “miner’s taco”.
 Ancient Mexicans used freshly made, soft, flat corn tortillas and gave them with fillings like fish and cooked organs.

 - Generations later, industrialization brought migrants from all over the country to Mexico City because of the light industry, particularly women.
 These working-class neighborhoods brought along their regional cooking skills and a new flare had begun.
 Every state, region and town had slightly different foods, so Mexico City was a bubbling pot where all these foods were offered.
 People were able to sample different flavors of dining that was not for the upper-class but was the beginning origin of what we consider Mexican food to be today.

 - Holy guacamole!
 The biggest taco recorded was 335-feet long and filled with 3,322 pounds of seasoned pork.

 - National Taco Day is observed on October 4th.
 Why not shake things up and wow your friends and family with the king of crustaceans hugged into a tortilla?

 Maine Lobster meat for sale online.
 Fresh tail, knuckle and claw lobster meat (TCK) shipped straight from the clean, cold Atlantic waters to your table!
 NEW.
-Limited supply of cooked tail meat.
-Also available is our convenient 1 lb. raw Claw and knuckle lobster meat. 😋
+Limited supply of convenient 1 lb. raw (uncooked) claw and knuckle meat.😋

 Lobster Tacos 101